 Completion of 30 credits of Course work as stated in 5.1 with a GPA of not less than 3.00 is a prerequisite for the Masters Degree by Course work and Research.
 The research project for the degree should be conducted on full-time basis, and completed during the second year.
 The research component is allocated 30 credits, totaling 60 credits for the entire programme.
 Therefore, duration of the entire programme shall be 24 months.
-After successful completion of the research project, the student shall be eligible for the award of the M.Sc. in Water Resources Management degree - SLQF Level 10 (Students who do not complete the research project within the stipulated time period shall be awarded the Master of Water Resources Management degree - SLQF Level 9).
+After successful completion of the research project, the student shall be eligible for the award of the M.Sc.
+Degree in Water Resources Management by Course Work and Research (Students who do not complete the research project within the stipulated time period shall be awarded the M.Sc.
+Degree by Course Work in Water Resources management.

-5.3 Extension of the Programme for M.Phil. or Ph.D.
+5.3 Extension of the programme for M.Phil. or Ph.D.

 After conducting research for a period of six months in the M.Sc. degree (research) programme, students who have demonstrated exceptional progress may apply for upgrading the degree status to M.Phil.
-The student should continue the research project and any additional research work/assignments recommended by the PGIS for a total of two years (60 credits of research) to qualify for the award of the M.Phil. degree.
+The student should continue the research project and any additional research work/assignments recommended by the PGIS for a total of two years (60 credits of research) to qualify for the award of the M.Phil. degree

-During the second year of research, M.Phil. students who have demonstrated exceptional and continuous progress may apply for upgrading the degree status from M.Phil. to Ph.D.
+During the second year of research, students who have demonstrated exceptional and continuous progress may apply for upgrading the degree status from M.Phil. to Ph.D.
 The student should continue the research project and any additional research work/assignments recommended by the PGIS for another year on full-time basis (to complete 90 credits in total to qualify for the award of the Ph.D. degree.